 Before you start introducing energy efficiency measures, it’s a good idea to work out exactly what kind of measures would benefit your building the most.
 An energy audit will help you work out where and how you can make improvements, in the most cost-efficient ways.

-An energy audit is usually carried out by a qualified energy auditor.
+Qualified energy assessors usually carry out energy audits.
 The energy auditor will visit your building and examine things like windows, doors, lighting, heating and air conditioning systems.
 They will then take their findings and produce a recommendations report filled with actionable steps you can take to improve energy efficiency.
 They might recommend investing in a new lighting system, for example, or installing a new boiler.
-Each recommendation should have an estimated payback period attached – the amount of time it will take to see a return on the investment.
-Depending on your building type and age, it can take anywhere from twelve months to 10 years to see that return.
+Each recommendation should have an estimated payback period attached.
+This is the amount of time it will take to see a return on the investment.
+Depending on your building type and age, it can take anywhere from six months to 10 years to see that return.

 2. Practice good energy hygiene

 This sounds intimidating, but it’s really quite simple.
 Remember all those money-saving things your mum and dad used to go on about when you were a child?
 Close the doors, turn off the lights and sockets, don’t open the windows when the heating is on.
 All of these basic actions will help you save energy and improve energy efficiency in your building.